Skip to main content Skip to local navigation

 **Please note: Clinical Neuropsychology and Clinical Developmental Neuropsychology are part of the Clinical and Clinical Developmental programs, respectively.

-Please note that, for further inquiries, if your query is not answered above, you may write to gradpsyc@yorku.ca.
+If this page does not provide an answer to your inquiry, please send an email to gradpsyc@yorku.ca.
 In the Subject line, please put your full name, student number (if applicable), and whether you are a domestic or international student.
 We will reply to you as soon as possible.
-Good luck on your journey.

 Next Steps